Japanese commerce raiders Aikoku Maru and Hōkoku Maru: Japanese merchant raiders

-Initial deployment
+Sorties

+First voyage

 With their heavy armament, the two Japanese merchant raiders could overpower any smaller combatant or merchant vessel, and their speed enabled them (in combination with their floatplanes) to search large areas of ocean.
 In service, they were organized as the 24th Special Cruiser Squadron under Rear-Admiral Moriharu Takeda.
 Hōkoku Maru was modified to serve as Admiral Takeda's flagship with space for his staff of four officers and eighteen men.

-The 24th Special Cruiser Squadron departed Hiroshima Bay on 15 November 1941 under radio silence and blacked out at night to arrive in a standby position at Jaluit Atoll in the Marshall Islands.
-They departed Jaluit on 26 November 1941 to patrol the sea lanes between Australia, Samoa, Fiji, the United States, and the Panama Canal.
-The operational plan was for one ship to lie-to and drift while performing maintenance, as the other ship carried out a perimeter patrol searching for enemy shipping.
-The two ships would spend the hours of darkness within visual range; the ships then reversed roles the following day.
-Following the Attack on Pearl Harbor, the search objective changed from avoiding detection to locating enemy commerce.

-Following sunset on 12 December 1941, Hōkoku Maru stopped the 6,210-ton United States freighter Vincent bound for the Panama Canal from Sydney, Australia at 23 south, 118 west.
-The old freighter was sunk after taking her crew of 38 aboard the two raiders.
+The squadron departed Hiroshima Bay on 15 November 1941 under radio silence and blacked out at night to arrive in a standby position at Jaluit Atoll in the Marshall Islands.
+They departed Jaluit on 26 November 1941 to patrol the sea lanes between Australia, Samoa, Fiji, the United States and the Panama Canal.
+The plan was for one ship to lie-to and drift while performing maintenance, as the other ship carried out a perimeter patrol searching for enemy shipping.
+The two ships would spend the hours of darkness in visual range; the ships then reversed roles the following day.
+Following the Attack on Pearl Harbor, the search objective changed from avoiding detection to locating Allied commerce.
+Following sunset on 12 December 1941, Hōkoku Maru stopped the 6,210 GRT United States freighter Vincent bound for the Panama Canal from Sydney, Australia at 25°41′S, 118°19′W. The old freighter was sunk after taking her crew of 36 aboard the two raiders.
 The Japanese ships then left the area to avoid any response to Vincents radio SOS.